TrellixVulnTeam/OnlineHarms-Metatool_EURJ/README.md

 1. Clone the project by typing the following in your command line: `git clone https://github.com/amittos/OnlineHarms-Metatool.git`.
 2. Change directory: `cd OnlineHarms-Metatool/`
-3. Use the virtual environment provided by running: `python3 -m venv MetatoolVenv/`
+3. Use the virtual environment provided by running: `source MetatoolVenv/bin/activate`
 4. Run the program by typing `python3 main.py`

 #### Method 2: